How Does Heroin Affect Pregnancy?

 Expecting mothers can help to prevent serious pregnancy complications and minimize newborn withdrawal and potential future child development complications by getting help for heroin addiction as early as possible.1

-Effects and Risks of Heroin Use while Pregnant
+Effects & Risks of Heroin Use During Pregnancy

 Prenatal opioid misuse is associated with significant problems in a woman’s pregnancy and may contribute to serious harm to the fetus.
-Potential problems associated with the use of heroin during pregnancy include:2,3,4,5
+Potential problems associated with using heroin during pregnancy include:2,3,4,5

 Indirect risks to the child arise from the behaviors and risks associated with opioid addiction.
 These include:4,6